spuentesp/JB4A-SDK-CordovaPlugin/README.md

 ETPushSDK plugin
 ===============

-Cordova plugin that uses that implements the ExactTarget mobile push sdk to add push functionality to your Phonegap or Cordova applications.
+Cordova plugin that implements the ExactTarget mobile push sdk to add push functionality to your Phonegap or Cordova applications.

 Version History